brainwipe/icar/books/core/Chapters as Markdown/ch3-background-1.md

 'Droid' is a specific name for this particular race of killing machines.
 Not all robots are Droids, only those programmed to kill are called Droids.
 More information on this distinction can be found in the Automatons section.

 ## Human Occupied Space
 A small proportion of the Milky Way is controlled and inhabited by humans.
 The area of human Occupied Space (HOS) is split into three sectors: Sayshell, Dorian and Remmar.
 Humanity is in a post-war era of rebuilding and consolidation.
-All that separates the humans and Droids is an invisible Light Jump Net: A web that leeches energy from spacecraft travelling faster than the speed of light.
+All that separates the humans and Droids is an invisible light jump Net: A web that leeches energy from spacecraft travelling faster than the speed of light.
 While recharging, humans intercept and destroy the Droid spacecraft.
 Human Occupied Space is controlled by a benevolent organisation called The Imperium, without which chaos would reign and the Droids would surely invade and overwhelm.

 # The Imperium
 The Imperium is a benevolent empire that is the guardian of the human race.
 The Imperium consists of a set of Chambers, each overseeing a particular area of the Imperium's operation.
 Overall power is assigned to an Empress who is arbiter and leader.
 The core of the Imperium is a small organisation, employing only twenty thousand people.
 However, the Imperium has direct control of the Star Industries, military organisations under the control of The Imperium who are the real power.
 The Star Industries are Star Fleet, Star Scientifica, Star Enforcers and Star Civilisation